theam/aday-ondemand-loop/docs/guide/content/user_guide/projects.md

 # Projects

-In OnDemand Loop, a **Project** is your workspace — a container that groups related downloads, uploads, and data organization tasks into a single context.
+In OnDemand Loop, a **project** is your workspace — a container that groups related downloads, uploads, and data organization tasks into a single context.
 Projects help you manage your research data workflow in a structured way, whether you're retrieving datasets for analysis or preparing files for publication.

-You can view and manage your projects by clicking **Projects** in the navigation bar.
+You can view and manage your projects by clicking on **Projects** in the navigation bar.

 ### Why Use Projects?